Memorable Manitobans: Douglas Lloyd Campbell (1895-1995)

 Farmer, educator, MLA (1923-1927), MLA (1927-1932), MLA (1933-1936), MLA (1937-1940), MLA (1941-1945), MLA (1946-1949), MLA (1950-1953), MLA (1954-1957), Premier of Manitoba (1948-1958), MLA (1958-1959), MLA (1959-1962), MLA (1963-1966), MLA (1966-1969).

-Born at Flee Island near Portage la Prairie on 27 May 1895, son of John Howard Campbell (1852-?) and Mary Campbell (1853-?), he worked as a farmer and teacher at Flee Island School before entering politics.
+Born at Flee Island on 27 May 1895, son of John Howard Campbell (1852-?) and Mary Campbell (1853-?), he attended Portage Collegiate.
+He worked as a farmer and teacher at Flee Island School before entering politics.
 He was also active as a Freemason, serving as Master of Assiniboine Lodge No. 7 in Portage.
 In 1922, Campbell defeated several other contenders to become the United Farmers of Manitoba (UFM) candidate for Lakeside.
 At the UFM nomination meeting, he made a virtue of his inexperience as a professional politician.
 A commanding speaker, he was soon regarded as a rising star in the party.

 The UFM swept Manitoba’s countryside in 1922, and Campbell was elected, being returned in each of 1927 and 1932 elections.
 The UFM, which governed as the Progressive Party of Manitoba, was founded on an ideology of non-partisan, managerial government, with special attention to rural concerns.
 The Progressives formed an alliance with the Manitoba Liberal Party in 1932, and Campbell (among with the others in his party) subsequently became known as a “Liberal-Progressive.”
 Re-elected in July 1936, Campbell was sworn in as Minister of Agriculture in John Bracken’s government in December 1936.
 He also became Minister of the Manitoba Power Commission on 5 February 1944.
 In this capacity, he was responsible for overseeing a rural electrification program, which created the framework for Manitoba Hydro.